-Authors collect data on management practices in the Punjab region of Pakistan
+The authors collect data on management practices in the Punjab region of Pakistan (PK-MOPS) following the

 Pakistan plants have lower average management scores than the US and a higher level of dispersion, suggesting that weakly managed firms exit more slowly in Pakistan.
 Establishments with higher management scores are significantly more productive, profitable and grow faster.
 A one standard deviation increase in the management score is associated with 21% higher labor productivity – almost identical to the US.